timeteam/timeteam.github.io/_posts/Non_fiction/2019-04-20-the-map-of-knowledge.md

 - Ackroyd, Peter 2010. _Venice: Pure City_  London: Vintage.
 - Cuomo, Serafina 2001. _Ancient Mathematics_ Oxford: One World.
+- Eisenstein, Elisabeth L. 1980. _The Printing Press as an Agent of Change_ Cambridge: Cambridge University Press.
 - Ferraro, Joanne M. 2012. _Venice: History of the Floating City_ Cambridge: Cambridge University Press.
 - Folkerts, Menso 2006. _The Development of Mathematics in Medieval Europe: The Arabs, Euclid, Regiomontanus_ Aldershot: Ashgate Variorum.
 - Greenblatt, Stephen 2011. _The Swerve: How the Renaissance began_ London: Bodley Head.